 1. Healthy Food

 We get it, healthy food is not cheap in Singapore.
 If you work in the CBD, a healthier lunch consisting of Poké bowls or salads can easily set you back by S$10-S$15 every day.
-Hawker food is much cheaper alternative, but you can’t live on lard and noodles every day!
+Hawker food is a much cheaper alternative, but you can’t live on lard and noodles every day!

 Never sacrifice your nutritional needs.
 Make sure you are eating enough protein, vegetables and fruits so that you don’t have to face exorbitant health issues later on.